+Our Story Starts Here

 Integrity

 Following Our Code Understanding Our Responsibilities Making Good Choices Speaking Up, Listening Up

 The Individual

-Celebrating Diversity, Equity, and Inclusion Promoting Respect Ensuring a Safe Corning
+Celebrating a Culture of Inclusion and Belonging Promoting Respect Ensuring a Safe Corning

 Quality

 Serving Our Customers Contracting With Our Government Customers Strengthening Our Supply Chain Conducting Business Around the Globe

 Leadership

 Accurate Recordkeeping Competing Fairly Preventing Bribery and Corruption Preventing Insider Trading

 Performance

 Caring for Our Physical and Electronic Assets Protecting Confidential Information and Intellectual Property Communicating Responsibly

 Independence

 Avoiding Conflicts of Interest Following Our Gifts and Entertainment Guidelines Preserving Privacy

 Innovation

 Supporting Human Rights Being a Good Steward of Our Planet Making a Difference

 Policy Reference and Helpful Resources

 Making a Commitment

+TABLE OF CONTENTS

 Our Story Starts Here

 At the outset, there were railroad signal lenses and glass light bulbs.
 Then, over the years, we ushered in PYREX® glass and silicones and ceramics and LCD displays.
 Our products have supported spacecraft builds, communications networks, and laboratory discoveries.
 And now, present-day solutions are transforming the optical communications, mobile electronics, display, automotive, and life sciences industries.